 3. Voter Motor

-The Voter Motor fund supports 4 local voting rights groups in Florida, Georgia, North Carolina and Virginia.
+The Voter Motor fund supports 5 local voting rights groups in Florida, Georgia, North Carolina, Virginia and Texas.
 These amazing organizations are successfully fighting off voter suppression measures and right-wing attacks seem to make them stronger.
 They are pushing hard to restore the vote for 1.6 million ex-felons in Florida, increased early youth voting in Texas by 500%, and were way ahead of schedule in narrowing giant perennial vote gaps in Georgia and Texas.
 They also won a ton of down ballot victories.